TYPO3/Fluid/Documentation/Syntax/Expressions.rst

 .. _ternary-expressions:

-Ternary Expressions
+Ternary expressions
 ===================

-Fluid supports the ternary operator for variables.
-It is a shortcut to switch between two variables based on the value of a variable.
+Fluid supports the ternary operator for variables, allowing you to switch between two variables based on the value of a variable.
 For static values, like a string, this is **not** supported.